-Green Funeral: An environmentally conscious funeral that is designed to minimize its environmental impact by using biodegradable cremation urns and caskets.
+Green Funeral: An environmentally conscious funeral that is designed to minimize its environmental impact by using biodegradable cremation urns.

 Half Couch Casket: A casket in which only half of the cover opens to show the body of the deceased from the waist up.

-Hearse: A vehicle built to carry a casket from the funeral to the cemetery.
+Hearse: A vehicle designed to carry a casket from the funeral to the cemetery.

 Internment of a Casket: The burial of a casket in a cemetery or the placement of it in a mausoleum.

 Internment of the Ashes: Burial of an urn in a cemetery.
 The urn may also be kept by the loved ones, or inurned in a columbarium.